volumio/Build/README.md

 ./build.sh -b -d all -v 2.0 where switches are :

  * -b      --Build system with Multistrap, use arm or x86 to select architecture
  * -d      --Create Image for Specific Devices.
-Usage: all (all), pi, udoo, cuboxi, bbb, cubietruck, compulab
+Usage: all (all), pi, udoo, cuboxi, bbb, cubietruck, compulab, x86
  * -l      --Create docker layer.
 Docker Repository name as as argument
  * -v      --Version

-Example: Build a Raspberry PI image from scratch, version 2.0 : ./build.sh -b arm -d pi -v 2.0 -l reponame
+Example: Build a Raspberry PI image from scratch, version 2.0 :

+./build.sh -b arm -d pi -v 2.0 -l reponame

+You do not have to build the architecture and the image at the same time.
+Example: Build the architecture for x86 first and the image version 2.0 in a second step:

+./build.sh -b x86
+./build.sh -d x86 -v 2.0